nehagjoshi/nehajoshi.dev/content/post/hello_world_kernel_module.md

 - [-] init.h is needed to specify your initialization and cleanup functions.
 - [-] module.h contains definitions of symbols and functions needed by loadable modules.
-- [-] Unless your kernel module is under a free license recognised by the kernel, it is assumed to be proprietary and the kernel is "tainted" when the module is loaded.
+- [-] MODULE_LICENSE: Unless your kernel module is under a free license recognised by the kernel, it is assumed to be proprietary and the kernel is "tainted" when the module is loaded.
 - [-] hello_init: Routine called during initialization.
 - [-] hello_exit: outine called during exit/cleanup.
 - [-] MODULE_ : Information about the kernel module.